tlongers/doccydoc/sphinx/source/units.rst

 ``2012``, ``2012-11``, ``2012-11-23``

+**Spreadheet column name**

+``unit:related_unit_last_cited_date``

+**Shortcode**

+``u_rulcd``

+**Sources**

+Yes (``unit:related_unit_last_cited_date:source``, ``u_rulcd_s``)

+**Confidence**

+Yes (``unit:related_unit_last_cited_date:confidence``, ``u_rulcd_c``)

 **Guidance on use**

-Along with the fields ``Parent relationship: Date first cited``, ``Parent relationship: Start date?`` and ``Parent relationship: Open-ended?`` the field ``Parent unit: Date last cited`` provides data on the time period we can evidence that one unit is the parent of another.
+Along with the fields ``Unit: Related Unit First Cited Date``, ``Unit: Unit Relationship Start Date`` and ``Unit: Related Unit is Open-Ended`` the field ``Unit: Related Unit Last Cited Date`` provides data on the time period we can evidence that one unit is the parent of another.

-The ``Parent unit: Date last cited`` field contains a date that is either:
+The ``Unit: Related Unit Last Cited Date`` field contains a date that is either:

 -  The latest date found in a source that specifically references a parent relationship; or,
 -  The latest date of publication of sources that make reference to a parent relationship.

-    Example: Three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all state that the 1 Motorized Brigade is under the 3 Armoured Division (which evidences a parent relationship), we will enter 1 March 2012 in ``Parent relationship: Date last cited``.
+    Example: Three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all state that the 1 Motorized Brigade is under the 3 Armoured Division (which evidences a parent relationship), we will enter 1 March 2012 in ``Unit: Related Unit Last Cited Date``.

-    Example: A source published on 23 July 2017 describes actions undertaken by the 1 Motorized Brigade is under the 3 Armoured Division during riots in 2009, and another source published on 8 June 2008 states that the 1 Motorized Brigade is under the 3 Armoured Division, we would enter 2009 in ``Parent relationship: Date last cited``.
+    Example: A source published on 23 July 2017 describes actions undertaken by the 1 Motorized Brigade is under the 3 Armoured Division during riots in 2009, and another source published on 8 June 2008 states that the 1 Motorized Brigade is under the 3 Armoured Division, we would enter 2009 in ``Unit: Related Unit Last Cited Date``.

-In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included ``Parent relationship: Date last cited`` .
+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in ``Unit: Related Unit Last Cited Date``

-    Example: A source published on 23 July 2017 describes actions undertaken by the 1 Motorized Brigade is under the 3 Armoured Division during riots in 2009, and another source published on 8 June 2008 states that the 1 Motorized Brigade is under the 3 Armoured Division, we would enter 2009 in ``Parent relationship: Date last cited``.
+    Example: A source published on 23 July 2017 describes actions undertaken by the 1 Motorized Brigade is under the 3 Armoured Division during riots in 2009, and another source published on 8 June 2008 states that the 1 Motorized Brigade is under the 3 Armoured Division, we would enter 2009 in ``Unit: Related Unit Last Cited Date``.

-This field is clarified by the field ``Parent relationship: Open-ended?`` which indicates whether the date included here is the actual date on which a unit stopped being the parent of another.
+This field is clarified by the field ``Unit: Related Unit is Open-Ended``, which indicates whether the date included here is the actual date on which a unit stopped being the parent of another.

-Parent relationship: Open-ended?
+Unit: Related Unit is Open-Ended
 --------------------------------

 **Description**

-Is the value in ``Parent relationship: Date last cited`` the actual date on which the parent relationship ended (E), or can we assume this relationship continues to exist after this date (Y), or can we not assume the relationship continues to exist after this date, but the exact end point is unknown (N)?
+Indicates whether or not the value in ``Unit: Related Unit Last Cited Date`` is the actual date on which the parent relationship ended.

 **Type of field**